 Goal:

 Each subscriber will be registered also in LiveAgent with his email.
-As result, after login in WordPress he can move freely to LiveAgent Knowledgebase and play with his tickets.
+As a result, after login in WordPress they can move freely to LiveAgent Knowledgebase and work with their tickets.

 Requirements: